tbullmann/hdmea_axon/README.md

 # Network analysis of high-density microelectrode recordings

-Source code as well as example data to replicate the figures.
+This repositiory contains the source code as well as the linkt to the example data to replicate all figures.
-The Hana (high density microelectrode array recording analysis) analysis pipeline is open source.
+The Hana (high density microelectrode array recording analysis) pipeline is open source, see [licence](LICENCE.md).
 The example data consists of spike triggered averages and events that were extracted from the rawrecordings.

 If you use this library in your research, please cite: